Ocean-Gliders-Canada/sensor_tracker/MODELS.md

 - Master instrument
 - Comment
   - This is a good place to document anything unusual about this instrument's configuration

+### Instrument Comment Boxes
+**Properties per box**
+- User
+- Event Time
+- Comment

+### Instrument on Platform History
+**Properties**
+- Instrument
+  - The instrument that was put on a platform
+- Platform
+  - The platform that the instrument was put on
+- Start time
+  - The date the instrument was put on the platform
+- End time
+  - The date the instrument was removed from the platform
+- Comment

 ### Sensor on Instrument History
 **Properties**